jayyu23/treehacks-dapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.
+If you want to deploy this app, you can use Vercel.

-## Learn More
+To learn more about the technologies used in this workshop:

-To learn more about this stack, take a look at the following resources:
+- [RainbowKit Documentation](https://rainbowkit.com) - Learn about wallet connection customization

-- [RainbowKit Documentation](https://rainbowkit.com) - Learn how to customize your wallet connection flow.
+- [wagmi Documentation](https://wagmi.sh) - Explore Ethereum interaction hooks
-- [wagmi Documentation](https://wagmi.sh) - Learn how to interact with Ethereum.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features
-- [Next.js Documentation](https://nextjs.org/docs) - Learn how to build a Next.js application.
+- [Sepolia Faucet](https://sepoliafaucet.com) - Get testnet ETH for development

-You can check out [the RainbowKit GitHub repository](https://github.com/rainbow-me/rainbowkit) - your feedback and contributions are welcome!
+## Contributing

-## Deploy on Vercel
+This is a workshop demonstration project.
+Feel free to fork and modify for your own learning purposes!

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+## License

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+MIT